The Simple Investor (and 5 big threats)

 Life gets wild sometimes.

-I'll never forget losing a job I'd had for 7 years before working in finance.
+I'll never forget losing a job I'd had for 7 years before working in finance and racking up a ton of credit card debt.

 Getting out from under that was painful.